ViralTexts/gtr-clusters/clusters/18570825-sn84020712-HowToMakeWaterColdWithoutIce.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-—Let the Jar, pitcher, or vessel used for
+Let the Jar, pitcher, or vessel used for
 | the water be surrounded with one or more folds of
 coarse cotton, to be constantly wet.
 The evapora-
 tions of the water will carry off the heat from the in-
 _side, and reduce itto freezing point.
 In India and

 other tropical regions, where ice cannot be procured,
 this is common.

 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://iiif.archive.org/image/iiif/2/sim_universalist-watchman-repository-and-chronicle_1846-07-31_18_3%2Fsim_universalist-watchman-repository-and-chronicle_1846-07-31_18_3_jp2.zip%2Fsim_universalist-watchman-repository-and-chronicle_1846-07-31_18_3_jp2%2Fsim_universalist-watchman-repository-and-chronicle_1846-07-31_18_3_0006.jp2/pct:62.891078,25.280899,27.636153,5.437400/600,/0/default.jpg"/>
 </td>